Clever/gitsem/README.md

 It will also create a version commit and tag, and fail if the repo is not clean.

-If supplied with --message (shorthand: -m) config option, npm will use it as a commit message when creating a version commit.
+If supplied with --message (shorthand: -m) config option, gitsem will use it as a commit message when creating a version commit.
 If the message config contains %s then that will be replaced with the resulting version number.